weifanjiang/Nullness_Lite/README.md

 * Initialization Checker
 * Map Key Checker
 * Invalidation of dataflow
+* Boxing of primitives to be not @Pure

 ### Who wants to use?
 Java developers who wants to avoid NullPointerException (NPE) at runtime, but hesitate to spend time running full verification tools like Nullness Checker.